Cathy's Gluten Free

 Gluten Free Chocolate Cake

-This is a good, basic chocolate cake recipe designed for the gluten free diet.
-Use it for layer cakes or sheet cakes, as you would any chocolate cake.
+This moist, fluffy chocolate cake recipe is designed for the gluten-free diet, but anyone can enjoy it!
+Use it for layer cakes, cupcakes, or sheet cakes, as you would any chocolate cake.

 Pin Print (email required) Rate